jpdery/moobile-core-doc/Source/Control/Control.md

 ### isSelected() {#isSelected}

-Indicates whether the control is selected.
+Indicates whether this control is selected.

 #### Returns:

-- `Boolean` Whether the control is selected.
+- `Boolean` Whether this control is selected.

 -----

 ### setHighlighted(value) {#setHighlighted}

-Sets whether the control is selected.
+Sets whether this control is selected.
 The CSS class `is-highlighted` is added to the control element upon being highlighted.

 #### Parameters:

 Name    | Type    | Description
 ------- | ------- | -----------
-`value` | Boolean | Whether the control is highlighted.
+`value` | Boolean | Whether this control is highlighted.

 #### Returns: